apache/flink/docs/dev/table/python/dependency_management.zh.md

 under the License.
 -->

-# Java Dependency Management
+# Java Dependency

-If third-party Java dependencies are used, you can using following code to add jars for your Python job.
+If third-party Java dependencies are used, you can specify the dependencies with the following Python Table APIs or through <a href="{{ site.baseurl }}/zh/ops/cli.html#usage">command line arguments</a> directly when submitting the job.

 {% highlight python %}
-# Set jar urls in "pipeline.jars".
-The jars will be uploaded to the cluster.
+# Specify a list of jar URLs via "pipeline.jars".
+The jars are separated by ";" and will be uploaded to the cluster.
-# NOTE: Only the local file urls (start with "file://") are supported.
+# NOTE: Only local file URLs (start with "file://") are supported.
-table_env.get_config.set_configuration("pipeline.jars", "file:///my/jar/path/connector.jar;file:///my/jar/path/udf.jar")
+table_env.get_config().set_configuration("pipeline.jars", "file:///my/jar/path/connector.jar;file:///my/jar/path/udf.jar")

-# Set jar urls in "pipeline.classpaths".
-The jars will be added to the classpath of the cluster.
+# Specify a list of URLs via "pipeline.classpaths".
+The URLs are separated by ";" and will be added to the classpath of the cluster.
-# Users should ensure the urls are accessible on both the local client and the cluster.
+# NOTE: The Paths must specify a protocol (e.g. file://) and users should ensure that the URLs are accessible on both the client and the cluster.
-# NOTE: The supported schemes includes: file,ftp,http,https,jar. "hdfs" is not supported by default.
-table_env.get_config.set_configuration("pipeline.classpaths", "file:///my/jar/path/connector.jar;file:///my/jar/path/udf.jar")
+table_env.get_config().set_configuration("pipeline.classpaths", "file:///my/jar/path/connector.jar;file:///my/jar/path/udf.jar")
 {% endhighlight %}

-# Python Dependency Management
+# Python Dependency

 If third-party Python dependencies are used, you can specify the dependencies with the following Python Table APIs or through <a href="{{ site.baseurl }}/zh/ops/cli.html#usage">command line arguments</a> directly when submitting the job.